Nonlinear functional regression by functional deep neural network with kernel embedding: Abstract

 \section{Abstract}

-With the rapid development of deep learning in various fields of science and technology, such as speech recognition, image classification, and natural language processing, recently it is also widely applied in the functional data analysis (FDA) with some empirical success.
-However, due to the infinite dimensional input, we need a powerful dimension reduction method for functional learning tasks, especially for the nonlinear functional regression.
-In this paper, based on the idea of smooth kernel integral transformation, we propose a functional deep neural network with an efficient and fully-data-dependent dimension reduction method.
-The architecture of our functional net consists of a kernel embedding step: an integral transformation with a data-dependent smooth kernel; a projection step: a dimension reduction by projection with eigenfunction basis based on the embedding kernel; and finally an expressive deep ReLU neural network for the prediction.
-The utilization of smooth kernel embedding enables our functional net to be discretization invariant, efficient, and robust to noisy observations, capable of utilizing information in both input functions and responses data, and have a low requirement on the number of discrete points for an unimpaired generalization performance.
-We conduct theoretical analysis including approximation error and generalization error analysis, and numerical simulations to verify these advantages of our functional net.
+Recently, deep learning has been widely applied in functional data analysis (FDA) with notable empirical success.
+However, the infinite dimensionality of functional data necessitates an effective dimension reduction approach for functional learning tasks, particularly in nonlinear functional regression.
+In this paper, we introduce a functional deep neural network with an adaptive and discretization-invariant dimension reduction method.
+Our functional network architecture consists of three parts: first, a kernel embedding step that features an integral transformation with an adaptive smooth kernel; next, a projection step that utilizes eigenfunction bases based on a projection Mercer kernel for the dimension reduction; and finally, a deep ReLU neural network is employed for the prediction.
+Explicit rates of approximating nonlinear smooth functionals across various input function spaces by our proposed functional network are derived.
+Additionally, we conduct a generalization analysis for the empirical risk minimization (ERM) algorithm applied to our functional net, by employing a novel two-stage oracle inequality and the established functional approximation results.
+Ultimately, we conduct numerical experiments on both simulated and real datasets to demonstrate the effectiveness and benefits of our functional net.

 {\it Keywords}: Deep learning theory, functional deep neural network, kernel smoothing, nonlinear functional, approximation rates, learning rates